 In 1987, Madcat was an invited guest performer at the First World Harmonica Festival, held in England.
 Other guest performers included Larry Adler, Cham-Ber Huang, and Jerry Murad of the original Harmonicats.
 Two years later he was an invited guest performer at the Second World Harmonica Festival held in Trossingen, Germany.
 During the past thirty years, Madcat has led dozens of harmonica workshops for music schools, blues societies, and harmonica festivals in the United States, Europe South America and Asia.
-These include "Blues Week" and the "Advanced Harmonica Class" at the Augusta Heritage Arts Workshops in Elkins, West Virginia, The Old Town School of Folk Music in Chicago, Elderly Instruments in Lansing, Michigan, The Dixie Harmonica Festival in Birmingham, Alabama, the Detroit Country and Classic Blues Society, The Memphis Harmonica Festival, the National Conventions of the Society for the Preservation and Advancement of the Harmonica, the First and Second World Harmonica Festivals and the Asia Pacific Harmonica Festival.
+These include "Blues Week" and the "Advanced Harmonica Class" at the Augusta Heritage Arts Workshops in Elkins, West Virginia, The Old Town School of Folk Music in Chicago, Elderly Instruments in Lansing, Michigan, The Dixie Harmonica Festival in Birmingham, Alabama, the Detroit Country and Classic Blues Society, The Memphis Harmonica Festival, The Kerrville Folk Festival, The Bristol Harmonica Festival in England, the National Conventions of the Society for the Preservation and Advancement of the Harmonica, the First and Second World Harmonica Festivals, and the Asia Pacific Harmonica Festival.

 In 1990, Madcat teamed up with blues guitarist Shari Kane to form the duo, Madcat & Kane.
 In 1992 Madcat & Kane was voted one of six finalists in the Long Beach Blues Festival National Talent Search Contest.
 Their CD MADCAT & KANE, KEY TO THE HIGHWAY was released on the Schoolkids' Records label in December of 1993.
 In 1994 and again in 1995, Madcat & Kane was featured on the National Public Radio program BluesStage, which was broadcast on over two hundred radio stations nation-wide.
-The second Madcat & Kane CD, UP AGAINST THE WALL, was released in 1999.
-Since 1990, Madcat & Kane has toured extensively throughout the United States.
-They have also performed in Canada, Spain, Brazil, Poland, and the Cayman Islands.
+The second Madcat & Kane CD, UP AGAINST THE WALL, was released in 1999, and LIVE AT THE CREOLE GALLERY was released in 2009.
+Madcat & Kane toured extensively throughout the United States.
+They also performed in Canada, Spain, Brazil, Poland, and the Cayman Islands.

 In 1998, Madcat again joined forces with his old buddy, Chris Brubeck.
 Along with guitarist Joel Brown, they formed the trio: Chris Brubeck's Triple Play.
-Triple Play has performed in concert all over the country and has performed with several symphony orchestras.
+Triple Play has performed in concert all over the USA, and has performed with several symphony orchestras.
 In the year 2000, Triple Play released their first CD: TRIPLE PLAY, LIVE which was recorded live at Skidmore College.
 Their second CD: WATCHING THE WORLD was released in 2003.
+TRIPLE PLAY LIVE AT THE ARTHUR ZANKEL MUSIC CENTER was released in 2011, and TRIPLE PLAY WITH THE SINGAPORE CHINESE ORCHESTRA (recorded in Singapore) was released in 2014.
 Go to the Triple Play Page.

-In the year 2013, Madcat continues to play music with Madcat & Kane, Chris Brubeck's Triple Play, The Big Joe Manfra Blues Band, with his newest group, the Madcat Midnight Blues Journey, on his own, and as a guest artist with numerous other groups.
+In the year 2019, Madcat continues to play music with The Madcat Midnight Blues Journey, with Chris Brubeck's Triple Play, on his own as a solo artist, and as a guest artist with numerous other groups.